codeburnerframework/router/README.md

 ## Usage Example

-After a sucessful installation via composer, or a manual including of `Collector.php` and `Matcher.php` you can begin using the package.
+After a successful installation via composer, or a manual including of `Collector.php` and `Matcher.php` you can begin using the package.

 ```php
 use Codeburner\Router\Collector;